 Monroe County, Mich., is the most southeast corner of Michigan and bordered by the Toledo, Detroit and Ann Arbor communities in addition to Lake Erie to the east.

-Here are some of the economic statistics that have been reported by the area news media, government agencies and non-profit agencies.
+Here are some of the economic statistics that I have collected on the region.

 Population of Monroe County, Mich., based on U.S. Census and SEMCOG numbers:

 - 2012: 151,944, see Census Explorer data.